yungyuc/ynote/nsd/10cpppy/cpppy.rst

 Attribute Access
 ++++++++++++++++

-The Python object protocol defines a set of API for accessing object attributes.
+:doc:`The Python object protocol <python:c-api/object>` defines a set of API for accessing object attributes.
 Here is a simple example that sets and gets an attribute of an object using the API:

 .. code-block:: cpp